bdf369/gaugescript/README.md

 # gaugescript
-A rudimentary ESP gaugescript interpreter written in Python
+A rudimentary ESP gaugescript interpreter written in Python.
+This is for FSX.

 Note: This program is in a very early state and is far from complete.